mschuchard/puppet-check/README.md

 ### Exit Codes
 - 0: PuppetCheck exited with no internal exceptions or errors in your code and data.
 - 1: PuppetCheck exited with an internal exception (takes preference over other non-zero exit codes) or failed spec test(s).
 - 2: PuppetCheck exited with one or more errors in your code and data.
-Alternatively, PuppetCheck exited with one or more warnings in your code and data and you specified to fail on warnings.
+Alternatively, PuppetCheck exited with one or more warnings in your code and data, and you specified to fail on warnings.

 ### Optional Dependencies
 - **rake** (gem): install this if you want to use Puppet Check with `rake` tasks in addition to the CLI.